 We now need to set the bot response to the image upload.
 In the left hand menu, scroll down to auto replies and find the media response option.
 Now we need to set the message that is displayed ‘when a user sends an image, reply with’ and from the drop down, choose the final review completed message you just created.
 That means that when a user uploads an image, your final message will be triggered.

 Now we need to head over to Integromat to set up our upload flow.
 We start by creating a new scenario and setting up a new webhook.
 Once you have the link for your webhook, we need to go back to the Bot Platform.
 Scroll down the left hand menu and under extras, look for the API Settings.
 This is not enabled automatically for all customers and you will have to request access to this feature.
-In the API field, past the URL of your webhook and click save.
+In the API field, paste the URL of your webhook and click save.

 Now run through your bot by clicking ‘test’ next to your welcome message.
 Run all the way through to the image upload message, but stop when you get there.